 In April 2007, we issued an aggregate of \$600,000,000 of variable rate senior convertible notes due 2013, or the convertible notes, convertible into our depositary units at an initial conversion price of \$132.595.
 Consequently 4,525,058 depositary units, or the registered units, are being registered for resale on the S-3 Registration Statement, of which this prospectus forms a part.
 The total dollar value of the registered units as of April 4, 2007 (the date on which the purchase agreement relating to the sale of the convertible notes was entered into, or the Sale Date) was \$521,739,187, calculated by multiplying the number of registered units by \$115.30, the market price of the depositary units on the Sale Date.
-We intend, and have a reasonable basis to believe that we will have the financial ability, to make all payments required on the convertible notes and underlying securities.

-The table below sets forth the dollar amount of the (i) aggregate payments that we have currently made to selling securityholders in the form of (x) cash interest payments and (y) special distributions; and (ii) aggregate payments that we may be required to make to selling securityholders in the form of (a) cash interest payments, (b) special distributions, (c) liquidated damages and (d) a Make-Whole Premium payable following a Fundamental Change (as each term is defined in the indenture governing the convertible notes, or the Indenture).
+The table below sets forth the dollar amount of the (i) payments that we have currently made to selling securityholders in the form of (x) cash interest payments and (y) special distributions; and (ii) payments that we may be required to make to selling securityholders in the form of (a) cash interest payments, (b) special distributions, (c) liquidated damages and (d) a Make-Whole Premium payable following a Fundamental Change (as each term is defined in the indenture governing the convertible notes, or the Indenture).

-Payments Made Thro ugh Present Potential Requi ired Payments Cash Interest Special Cash Interest Special Additional Make-Whole Payments (1) Distributions(2) Payments(3) Distributions (4) Interest (5) Premium (6)
+Payments Made Through Present Potential Requi red Payments Cash Interest Special Cash Interest Special Additional Make-Whole Payments (1) Distributions(2) Payments(3) Distributions (4) Interest (5) Premium (6)